YoyoMai98/recipe_front_end/README.md

 * Display a list of recipes with images
 * Account page to display user information
 * Register a new account
-* Add a new recipe
+* Add a new recipe with current ingredients
 * Search recipes by name

 ## **Extensions**

+What we have expanded on this front-end project:

+* Recipe card page to show recipe's details: calories, timing, servings, rating and etc
-* Allow a user to add a favourite recipe to their account and display it
+* Allow a user to add a favourite recipe to their account
-* Single Recipe page
+* Display their favourite recipes in the account page
-* Login functionality
+* Login functionality: select username to log in or register a new account

 ## **Further Implementations**
 Further functionalities we would like to develop into this website are: